openhab/openhab-addons/bundles/org.openhab.binding.samsungtv/README.md

 ### setArtMode:

+**NOTE** Samsung added back the art API in Firmware 1622 to >2021 Frame TV's.
+If you have this version of firmware or higher, don't use the `setArtMode` channel, as it is not neccessary.

 `setArtMode` is a Switch channel.
 Since Samsung removed the art api in 2022, the TV has no way of knowing if it is in art mode or playing a TV source.
 This switch is to allow you to manually tell the TV what mode it is in.

-If ytou only use the binding to turn the TV on and off or to Standby, the binding will keep track of the TV state.
+If you only use the binding to turn the TV on and off or to Standby, the binding will keep track of the TV state.
 If, however you use the remote to turn the TV on or off from art mode, the binding cannot detect this, and the power state will become invalid.
 This input allows you to set the internal art mode state from an external source (say by monitoring the power usage of the TV, or by querying the ex-link port) - thus keeping the power state consistent.

 **NOTE:** If you don't have a >2021 Frame TV, don't use the `setArtMode` channel, it will confuse the power handling logic.